 Aluminum-air batteries

-It is a technology developed in the 60s: Researchers found that dipping aluminum into an electrolyte stimulated a reaction between the metal and oxygen that produced electricity.
-At the time, the method was not sustainable because it required 100% pure aluminum and the electrolyte used was extremely toxic and caustic.
+This is a technology developed in the 60s: Researchers discovered that by immersing aluminum in an electrolyte they stimulated a reaction between the metal and oxygen that produced electricity.
+For the time the method was not sustainable, because it required 100% pure aluminum and the electrolyte used was extremely toxic and caustic.
 They were, in other words, batteries of the future.

 After years of trying and experimenting, the turning point came: a new electrolyte formula that can also work with less precious aluminum (to be clear, even with cans of drinks), and moreover neither caustic nor polluting.

-When I say "neither caustic nor polluting" I mean that to prove it to investors Jackson drank it in front of everyone.
+When I say "neither caustic nor polluting" I mean that to prove the point to some investors Jackson drank it in front of everyone.

 Market resistance

-Today the automotive industry that aims atelectric car has invested heavily in lithium-ion battery technology.
-Yes, there are improvements in efficiency and charging times, but recycling to recover lithium and cobalt is very expensive (disposing of them costs as much as producing 5).
+Today the automotive industry which aims forelectric car has invested heavily in lithium-ion battery technology.
+Yes, there are improvements in efficiency and charging times, but recycling to recover lithium and cobalt is very expensive (disposing of one costs as much as producing 5).

-Technically, Jackson's is not an air battery but a fuel cell, because aluminum is broken down to release energy.
-Aluminum is the most abundant metal on the planet, however, and once an air-aluminum fuel cell is exhausted, it can be recycled very economically.
+Technically, Jackson's is not an air battery but a fuel cell, because the aluminum is broken down to release energy.
+Aluminum is the most abundant metal on the planet, though, and once an air-aluminum fuel cell is used up, it can be recycled very cheaply.

 2500 kilometers of autonomy

-Tests already carried out show that Jackson's fuel cells produce 9 times the energy of lithium-ion batteries for the same weight.
+Tests already carried out say that Jackson's fuel cells produce 9 times the energy of lithium ion batteries for the same weight.
 If Tesla's flagship, the Tesla S, had one of its aluminum air batteries could travel undisturbed for 2500 kilometers: practically from Rome to Kiev without ever stopping.
 A quick change of battery (only 90 seconds) and off the yarn to Syria.

-Or more simply, you could use it every day without worrying about loading it and exchanging it every 3 or 4 months, bringing the old one back to the supermarket, as if it were a "returnable blank".
+Or more simply you could use it every day without worrying about charging it and exchanging it every 3 or 4 months, taking the old one back to the supermarket, as if it were a "returnable" one.

 Costs?
 Inferior to those of oil!